u1tbmo/uplb-cmsc12/python/week7/README.md

 The main program loop only does the following.

-1. Prints the menu and asks for the user’s choice, which is then assigned to the variable `choice`.
+1. Prints the menu which asks for the user’s choice, which is then assigned to the variable `choice`.
 2. Check the `choice` variable using conditionals.
 3. Proceed to the function/code block depending on the `choice` variable.